Buuntu/react-final-table/README.md

 ## Contributing

-Contributing is welcome!
-Submit pull requests using the git forking workflow.
+Contributing is welcome.
+Please read the [CONTRIBUTING doc](CONTRIBUTING.md) for more.